 I don’t tell myself anymore – how big my problems are.
 I tell my problems how big I am!

 I stopped telling others that I am dealing with problems.
-I started telling them that problems are dealing with me.
+I started telling them that the problems are dealing with me.

-In the past few years, I have been experiencing massive transformation on my personal and professional front as I determined to use my personal experiences to bring positive change in other’s lives.
+In the past few years, I have been experiencing massive transformation on my personal and professional front as I am determined to use my personal experiences to bring positive change in others’ lives.
 I genuinely believe that each one of us on this earth has a unique potential and I wish to inspire people to find their potential, find their identity and live in the expression of their highest selves.
-I embarked on a journey to make the positive difference in people’s lives by inspiring them and getting inspired from them with the ultimate goal to make this world a better place to live!
-And doing so, I wish to make sure that I maintain a perfect balance among all important aspects: physical and emotional health, money, relationship and knowledge in my own life.
+I embarked on a journey to make a positive difference in people’s lives by inspiring them and getting inspired from them with the ultimate goal to make this world a better place to live!
+And doing so, I wish to make sure that I maintain a perfect balance among all important aspects: physical and emotional health, money, relationship, and knowledge in my own life.
 I confirmed that my emotional and physical health is absolutely my responsibility, no one else’s.

 Convenience and transformation don’t live in the same block.

 When I look back, I see that every problem proved to be an opportunity and every experience made me richer in terms of emotions because I chose to learn and not to lose.
-I am grateful to every challenging situation and every individual that made me a better human being in this journey so far.
+I am grateful for every challenging situation and every individual that made me a better human being on this journey so far.
 My positive instinct always helped me to grow through challenges and not just go through challenges.
 I learned to accept the unexpected.
 I educated myself realizing the fact that convenience and transformation don’t live in the same block.
 I decided to stand for my values though I failed several times.
 Eventually, I stopped keeping count of how many times I have failed.
 It doesn’t matter to me now how many times I fail, what really matters is how many times I rise up again after each failure.
 I am making sure that I am failing forward.
 I am becoming fearless every day.
-I started to right my every wrong.
+I started to write my every wrong.
 I am making sure that my tears don’t blur my sight.
 I am becoming more thoughtful and vigilant before making any important decision.
-I am making sure that I will be respected by my choices and will not be judged by my circumstances.
+I am making sure that I will be respected for my choices and will not be judged by my circumstances.

-A Change maker, an Influencer, and an Inspirational Speaker
+A Changemaker, an Influencer, and an Inspirational Speaker

 What I have understood is “Good times boost confidence and bad times build Character!
 Where there is a will, there is a way!
 Don’t ever let anybody tell you that you can’t do something.
 You got a dream… You got to protect it.
 People can’t do something themselves so they will tell you that you can’t do it.
 If you want something, go get it.
 Period!”